 We recommend using 1.5 cups of all-purpose flour for every cup of semolina flour.
 It's really close and does the job well.

-To learn more about all-purpose flour substitutes and other handy tips, check out our article here.
+To learn more about all-purpose flour substitutes and other handy tips, see corn flour alternatives for baking.

 2 - Whole Wheat Flour

-We’ve substituted semolina with whole wheat in our pasta recipe, and honestly, we didn’t miss the original.
+We've substituted semolina with whole wheat in our pasta recipe, and we didn't miss the original.

 For the best results, use a 1:1 ratio.